 “I am deeply humbled by this book.
 Juliane’s words flow like water and like water they are deceptively dangerous (in all the best possible ways.)
 This book asks us to be a sacred witness to what took place in Rwanda.
 While reading it I could not tell where their stories ended and mine began.
 I was swept away in the rushing waters of a world that had gone crazy.
 The fate of those lost and of those that survived and had to carry on, became my story to carry.
 But it did not feel like a burden.
 Instead it reminded me that we are all in this together.
 We cannot afford to look away.” —JK

 9. Whitney French

 A curator, creator, and writer, Whitney is one to watch.
 She has been published in Quill and Quire, Geist, Descant Magazine, and anthologized in The Black Notes (2017) and The Great Black North: Contemporary African Canadian Poetry (2010).
 She also founded and serves as co-editor of the nation-wide publication From the Root Zine.
 She also founded Writing While Black, an initiative to develop a community of black writers, now in its third year.
-We’re looking forward to reading her forthcoming anthology of creative non-fiction by black Canadians (University of Regina Press). —NK
+We’re looking forward to reading her forthcoming anthology of creative non-fiction by black Canadians, Black Writing Matters (University of Regina Press). —NK

 10. Sarah Kabamba

 Sarah Kabamba is no stranger to Room.
 Published in the Women of Colour issue, and the winner of our 2015 fiction contest and Room's 2017 Emerging Writer Award, Sarah is on the rise and likely to be one of the biggest names in writing to come.
 In 2017, she shortlisted for the CBC Poetry Prize.
 You can find Sarah’s past writing in Carleton Now, Room, In/Words Magazine & Press, Canthius, and The New Quarterly.
 She is currently working on a collection of poetry. —NK